 Coronavirus and commercial property disputes

 Although the Coronavirus pandemic struck landlords and tenants across the UK alike, most parties chose to work cooperatively and adopt a ‘pain sharing’ strategy.
 However, in some cases, commercial property disputes developed.
 Fortunately, it is rare for such disputes to end up in Court; most are settled via Alternative Dispute Resolution (ADR) methods such as negotiation and/or mediation.
-Not least because taking a commercial property dispute to a final contested hearing at court often involves eye watering levels of legal costs – and the risk that if you lose, you could have to pay the other party’s costs as well as your own.
+Not least because taking commercial property disputes to a final contested hearing at court often involves eye watering levels of legal costs – and the risk that if you lose, you could have to pay the other party’s costs as well as your own.

 We always offer FREE initial phone advice with no strings attached.
 Call our highly experienced Property Dispute Resolution team on (01722) 422300 or FREEPHONE 0800 1404544.